top of page

 Also one must not ignore that concentration too is vital.

-Vrkshasana: This is a simple posture that requires balancing on one leg while the other leg foot is rested on balancing leg inner thighs.
+• Vrkshasana: This is a simple posture that requires balancing on one leg while the other leg's foot is rested on the balancing leg's inner thighs.

-Dhanurasana: Dhanur in Sanskrit is called bow and asana is posture.
-This pose brings flexibility in shoulders.
+• Dhanurasana: Dhanur in Sanskrit is called bow and asana is posture.
+This pose brings flexibility to the shoulders.